rrigato/devdocs/docs/v1/standards/standards.md

 ## App Requirements

-### Coverage
+### CI/CD
+Remote repo type does not matter, but it needs to trigger continuous integration builds.
+Deployment Pipeline should have a qa environment where tests are run before rolling out to prod.

-Project build status and code coverage should be included in Readme file.
+Project build status should be included in Readme file.
-Individual file code coverage should be hosted on a webpage.

 ### Git
 Each project needs to be hosted in a remote git repository.
-Remote repo type does not matter, but it needs to trigger continuous integration builds.
 Readme is required for each repo and it should match the format for showdown.js markdown builds.

 ### HTML Code Docs
-Auto-documentation of python functions describing inputs, outputs, exceptions
+Auto-documentation of python functions describing inputs, outputs, exceptions.
+Built automatically from function docstrings using  [sphinx](http://www.sphinx-doc.org/en/master/)

 ### HTML Features Docs
 HTML pages that describes the features/functionality of the application.